List of EastEnders characters introduced in 1985: Detective Sergeant Quick

 Detective Sergeant Roy Quick, played by Douglas Fielding, is a police detective who appears in 51 episodes from episode 53, first shown on 20 August 1985, to episode 146, originally broadcast on 10 July 1986.
+The character was EastEnderss first regular character to be police officer.

 He arrives in Albert Square to put his old adversary, Nick Cotton (John Altman), in prison.
 He fails at this, but finds the woman he wants to marry, Debbie Wilkins (Shirley Cheriton), who is seeing Andy O'Brien (Ross Davidson) in an open relationship.
 Quick tries to woo Debbie, sending her bouquets of flowers.
 Andy becomes jealous of their friendship and tries to make them feel as uncomfortable as possible.

 After a few months of platonic dating, Quick asks Debbie to marry him.
 Wanting to stay independent, Debbie turns him down, but Quick continues to pester her, saying that if he was married, it would improve his career.
 Eventually, Debbie ends the relationship and reunites with Andy.
 Quick then investigates a burglary at Dr Legg's (Leonard Fenton) surgery, for which he blames the victim for leaving a window open, and he angers the locals when he appears to be accusing innocent people, especially teenagers, of taking drugs.
 Debbie's rejection adds to Quick's dissatisfaction with the course his life has taken.
 He feels he is in a dead-end career with the police force and so he decides to leave to work for a security firm.
 Dr Legg then questions Quick's priorities, pointing out that the crime rate never went down since he arrived, so Quick accuses them of not helping the police, and his parting remarks to the citizenry in The Queen Victoria pub are, "You lot deserve each other, and you deserve what you've got, and what you've got is only the start!"
 His last appearance is in July 1986.

 Simon Wicks

 Simon Wicks, generally known as Wicksy, played by Nick Berry, appears between 1985 and 1990.
 Wicksy was introduced to take on some of the more adult storylines that had been scripted for another character, Mark Fowler; Mark's actor David Scarboro had left the serial prematurely due to personal problems.
 Wicksy was the soap's first male pin-up, and proved extremely popular with female fans.
 An early storyline sees Wicksy perform a song in the serial, "Every Loser Wins", which was subsequently released as a single in 1986 and reached number one in the UK singles chart.
 One of Wicksy's most prominent storylines is Cindy Beale's (Michelle Collins) adultery with him, and a subsequent feud with Cindy's husband Ian (Adam Woodyatt).
 Nick Berry quit the role in 1990, fearful of typecasting, and after five years on-screen, Wicksy departed in December that year.
+Berry briefly reprised the role on 13 January 2012 following Pat's death.